For a Survey

 - What is the relationship between certain aspect of organizational culture and school climate?

-- Is there are relationship between school success and school climate and culture?
+- Is there a relationship between school success and school climate and culture?